hatedabamboo/notes.hatedabamboo.me/docs/posts/lambda-pip-modules.md

 import requests
 ```

-At first we install `subprocess` and `sys` modules to call the subprocess and insert a package location into the search path to access it.
+First, we use the `subprocess` and `sys` modules to call a subprocess and
+modify the search path so that the installed package can be accessed.

-Then we call `subprocess` function to install pip package into the `/tmp` folder.
+Then, we call the `subprocess` function to install the pip package into the
+`/tmp` folder.

-And, finally, we import the freshly installed package as usual.
+Finally, we import the freshly installed package as usual.

 ### Considerations and limitations

 This method is quite easy and straightforward.
-It allows to add several lines of code to function without necessity to manage external dependencies (which we will discuss further).
+It allows us to add a few lines
+of code to a function without the necessity of managing external dependencies
+(which we will discuss later).

-However, this solution may not be very helpful in situations when you have complex dependencies which are used throughout multiple functions.
-As lambdas are billed for their time running, the more dependencies are installed this way, the pricier it's going to get.
+However, this solution may not be ideal in situations where you have complex
+dependencies used across multiple functions.
+Since Lambda functions are billed
+based on their execution time, the more dependencies are installed this way,
+the higher the cost will be and the slower the code will execute.

-## Method 2: creating Lambda layers
+## Method 2: Creating Lambda layers

 This method is a bit more complicated.

-In order to properly create a Lambda layer that will properly provide necessary dependencies, the package for it has to be structured in a certain way.
+To properly create a Lambda layer that provides the necessary dependencies, the
+package must be structured in a specific way.

 First, we create a virtual environment for the required package (or packages):